decretist/Dissertation/Conclusion/conclusion.markdown

 sense of having formulated their exact wording.
 In his capacity as literal author of the case statement, I refer to him as Gratian 0, to distinguish him from Winroth's Gratian 1 and Gratian 2.
 Unlike Gratian 1 and Gratian 2, Gratian 0 is clearly one person.
+Gratian 0's only direct contribution to the text of the *Decretum* was as the writer of the 3,592 words of the first-recension case statements.
 The case statements were textually quite stable from an early stage in the project (only 13 words were added, to C.19 d.init., in the second recension).
 However, I do not believe that they predated the formation of the study group.
 Indeed, the existence of the case statements in written form makes little sense outside the context of the study group.
 Rather, I think that Gratian 0 developed them alongside the earliest group readings.

 The fact that that the case statements were written by a single author whose words appear nowehere else in the *Decretum*, that their existence